Its just 3 weeks before the financial year 2018-19 ends and so we present you with 5 things you should do before this FY

 1. File Pending Income Tax Return:

-Ideally you should have filed your income tax return for FY 2015-16(AY 2016-17) by July 31, 2016.
+Ideally you should have filed your income tax return for FY 2016-17(AY 2017-18) by July 31, 2017.
 But in case you have not filed it by now, do it before March 31, 2018 as with new rules you cannot file your returns after this due date.
 You should be careful while filing your IT returns because this cannot be revised on a later date.
-Also if there is tax due, you will need to pay penalty of 1% per month from April 2016 till date.
+Also if there is tax due, you will need to pay penalty of 1% per month from April 2017 till date.

 Also Read: How to File Income Tax Return?